vachooho/package-path/README.md

 This should have been a public API in InstallerPane interface.
 Since it is not, here is the category to query the package path.

-To use, add InstallerPane+InstallerPaneMissingMethodAdditions.h and InstallerPane+InstallerPaneMissingMethodAdditions.m files to your Installer plug-in project.
+To use, add InstallerPane+VHInstallerPaneMissingMethodAdditions.h and InstallerPane+VHInstallerPaneMissingMethodAdditions.m files to your Installer plug-in project.

 This will add 2 new methods to the InstallerPane class: